CatX711/calendar-test/README.md

 ```
 # Errors:

-*When you don't type anything, and just hit enter, the program will become confused, resulting in a lengthy syntax error*
+*When you don't type anything, and just hit enter, the program will become confused, resulting in a lengthy error.*

-*(I've blurred out my username with *s, for privacy reasons, thanks for understanding.*
+*(I've blurred out my username with multiple *'s, for privacy reasons.
+Thanks for understanding!*
 ```
 Traceback (most recent call last):
   File "C:\Users\******\AppData\Local\Programs\Python\Python310\calendar test.py", line 4, in <module>